cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 *This is the sole motivation behind the Dual Mode Open Banking API proposal*.

-In addition, current Open Banking APIs introduce a security and user interaction model which departs from already established and *well-functioning* mobile payment systems including Apple Pay.
+In addition, current Open Banking APIs introduce a security and user interaction model which departs from already established and *well-functioning* national mobile payment systems as well as with Apple Pay.
-The described scheme heavily builds on experiences with the latter.
+The described scheme heavily builds on experiences with these systems.
 &nbsp;

 ## Dual-mode Open Banking API versus Apple Pay